 Root Locus of Third-Order PLLs

-Consider adding a capacitor C2, as shown in the figure above, across the RC filter in second-order PLLs.
+Consider adding a capacitor C2 across the RC filter in second-order PLLs.
 The LF is transformed into a second-order system with two passive elements.
 The second-order LF turns the PLL into a third-order system and the open-loop transfer function can be given by: